CassandraNnaji/Salifort-Motors-Machine-Learning-project/README.md

 4. By the models it is confirmed that many of the employees are overworked.

 ### Employee Retention Recommendations:
 1. As employee tenure goes up, so should their salary.
-From the plot we saw that even at a 10 year tenure many of the employees were getting paid a medium to low salary.
+From the 'Salary histogram by tenure' plot in the Jyputer Notebook, we saw that even at a 10 year tenure many of the employees were getting paid a medium to low salary.

 2. There needs to be a better scale for evaluation.
-Most of the employees that left were overworked and had high evaluations.
+Most of the employees that left were overworked and had high evaluations, as we saw in the 'Monthly hours by last evaluation score' plot in the Notebook.
 This tells us that the company by default gave high evaluation score to those who were being overworked.

-3. From what we saw from the plot, many of the employees that were overworked also were involved in multiply projects.
+3. From the 'Monthly hours by last evaluation score' plot, many of the employees that were overworked also were involved in multiply projects.
 There should be better management on dividing projects up between employees.
 If an employee is going to take on more projects and more hours there should be an incentive of higher pay or higher overtime pay.

 ### Next Steps:
 1. It was stated that some of the data was also taken from employees that were fired.
 Maybe having a sample that did not include those employees, could return a different outcome.
 So a next step could be to acquire a sample from employees that are not in line to possibly being fired.